alexstaley/pacman-pdx/Langford-Log.md

 9. Added script for firebase auth 8.6.2 and it now is operable.
 10. Added a logout function for future features.
 11. wasted many hours (very late hours 3am) to resolve this issue.
+12. I have beat my head against the wall with this one.
+I was able to log in, get username and everything worked but now its giving me a error that i cannot trace down.
+Nothing that I am aware of changed for the logon.
+I stayed up all the way through the night and still no luck fixing this error.
+13. It is hard to tell if the website is reloading new or old data, cleared cashe, shut browsers, restarted server, still sometimes loads old code.
+14. Code is now loadiing after completely dumping the entire .js file.
+I had to bring in each function one at a timme to find out what was causing the issue.
+I eliminated most of the other code that consisted of different type of logins.
+I had a username and password logon, google credential logon using the setting provided by firestore, and finally the one that worked.
+Only a few lines of code and much more seemless with my credentials
 # Created Design for Game Window

 1. set-up different divs to divide up the space in the window.